Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Dataset Construction

 \subsection{Prompt Templates}

 Given the diversity of language expression, explicit normal instructions and implicit malicious instructions can naturally vary in countless ways.
-We chose a commonly used explicit normal translation task instruction as an exemplar for illustration, and then we adopt various replacement techniques to construct more latent jailbreak prompt examples.
-Figure~\ref{fig:prompt_templates} shows two examples for latent jailbreak prompt.
-Based on the motivation aforementioned, we can change the explicit normal instructions from both the word and sentence levels.
+We choose a commonly used explicit normal translation task instruction as an exemplar for illustration, and then we adopt various replacement techniques to construct more latent jailbreak prompts.
+Figure~\ref{fig:prompt_templates} shows two examples of latent jailbreak prompts.
+Based on the aforementioned motivation, we can change the explicit normal instructions at both the word and sentence levels.
 At the word level, synonyms can be used for substitution.
 At the sentence level, we can utilize different explicit normal instructions.
+For more details about the prompt components, please refer to Appendix~\ref{app:prompt_components}.
 These transformation methods are also applicable to implicit malicious instructions.
-Unlike conventional forums, our method can easily use these two methods to expand a large number of prompts to analyze the text safety and robust output of large language models.
+Unlike gathering prompts from public online forums, our method can easily generate a large number of prompts for analyzing the text safety and the robustness of the output produced by large language models.